oiwyn/sta/README.md

 My work consisted of; designing graphics for the website, CSS, HTML, and PHP programming.
 One of my friend took care of the database (backend) part of the website, and the other one prepared for content, and documentation of the website.

 Right now, this repo only consists of the front-end part of the website, and will not be updated further.
-I'm placing it here for nostalgia sake.
+I'm placing it here for nostalgia's sake.
 - - -
 # Notes
 This will be my playground on getting myself familiar with GitHub, polish my skills further, and train myself to adapt to the needs of the my client faster, better, and more efficient.